No Result

 A post shared by Female Founder World (@femalefounderworld)

-She started making detox teas for her friends and realized they loved it but she didn’t know how to charge people.
-So she googled, “how to create an online store,” opened up a Shopify blog, and later went on to win an award from Shopify.
+She began by making detox teas for friends and quickly saw demand, even though she initially did not know how to price or sell the product.
+After searching online for how to create an online store, she set up a Shopify site and later went on to win a Shopify award.

 3. Rosie Jane Johnston, Founder of By Rosie Jane